6 Tips to Keep Pesky Flies Away From Horses

 Best Natural Fly Repellent for Horses

-Redmond Rock Crushed with Garlic is a health booster and smart natural fly supplement for horses.
-It's a mineral salt fortified with bioidentical garlic oil—the most bioactive, stable, and potent form of garlic—and delivers 60+ trace minerals your horse needs for optimum nutrition and hydration.
+Daily Red Crushed Garlic and Daily Red Fortified Garlic are smart natural fly supplements for horses.
+Both begin with a foundation of Redmond mineral salt and bioidentical garlic oil—the most bioactive, stable, and potent form of garlic.
+They deliver balanced minerals your horse needs for optimum nutrition and hydration.

-Crushed with Garlic is a "sweat-through" repellent that offers your horse protection from the inside out.
+Daily Red garlic products are "sweat-through" repellents that offer your horse protection from the inside out.
 As a horse consumes the mineral salt, garlic is absorbed into the bloodstream and sweat out through pores to repel flies, ticks, and other insects.
 Here is a testimonial from customer Staci M. Fife:

 Give your horse a delicious mineral supplement and fly repellent that works!
-Crushed with Garlic will provide your horse valuable health benefits and help them experience fewer flies and feel more comfortable.
+Daily Red Garlic supplements will provide your horse valuable health benefits and help them experience fewer flies and feel more comfortable.
 Click below to try it today!

 FIGHT FLIES WITH CRUSHED WITH GARLIC